RosettaCommons/demos/protocol_capture/2014/MP_SymDock/README.txt

    Examples of these outputs can be found in example_refined_models

+   Note on timing: Depending on protein size, refinement is a time consuming step.
+Each decoy will take 0.5-1.0hrs depending on avaialble processing power.

 2. Input model selection: Use the score file from the refinement step to select the lowest scoring refined model by total Rosetta score.
-This structure will be used as input in the next step and is referred to as 1bl8_refined.pdb from this point forward.
+In this example, the model 1bl8_tr_0009.pdb has the lowest total Rosetta score and will therefore be used as input to the next step.
+This model will be referred to as 1bl8_refined.pdb from this point forward.

 3. Generate inputs for symmetry: To prepare the structure for assembly and docking in the protocol, a set of asymmetric inputs must be generated.
 These inputs describe the asymmetric unit, which will